reishsierabonita/performance_analytics_dashboard/README.md

 <a href="https://public.tableau.com/app/profile/reishsier.abonita/viz/PerformanceAnalyticsDashboard_16940063664880/PerformanceAnalyticsDashboard"><img src="Performance Analytics Dashboard.png"></img></a>

 #### Dashboard Features:
-- Filters on teams and individuals enable users to drill down into more granular performance insights.
-The filters provide the ability to analyze specific team and individual assignee metrics in detail.
+- Filters on teams, individuals and clients enable users to drill down into more granular performance insights.
+The filters provide the ability to analyze specific team, individual assignee and clients metrics in detail.
 - The dashboard has interactive visualizations with cross-filtering functionality.
 Clicking on one chart filters the data in other charts.

 #### Who It's For: